Cecilia Zandalasini: Fenerbahçe (2018–2021)

+Virtus Bologna (2021–2024)

+On 5 May 2021, Zandalasini signed a two-year deal with the Italian women's basketball club Virtus Bologna.
+Despite good premises, in November 2021 the team was eliminated in the group stage of the EuroCup.
+On 19 April 2022, during the national semi-finals against Reyer Venezia, Lino Lardo was fired and his assistant Angela Gianolla became the new head coach.
+The team ousted Reyer Venezia by 2–1 in the national semi-finals, reaching the finals for the first time in its history and qualifying for the EuroLeague Women.
+However, Virtus was defeated 3–1 by Famila Schio.

+In the following season, Virtus played for the first time in the EuroLeague Women, but it was ousted in the regular season with a winning record of 5–9.
+The club ended the Italian championship's season at the first place but, once again, it lost the national finals against Famila Schio by 2–0.

+Galatasaray (2024–2025)

+On 24 July 2024, Zandalasini signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).
+Galatasaray club said goodbye to the player on 28 May 2025, by publishing a thank you message.

+Second stint with PF Schio (2025–present)

+In 2025, Zandalasini returned to Schio.

+WNBA

-Minnesota Lynx (2017–present)
+Minnesota Lynx (2017–2018)

 With only three games left in their 2017 regular season, the Minnesota Lynx signed Zandalasini as an unrestricted free agent on 28 August 2017.
 Zandalasini was only able to play 18:37 of the remainder of the regular season and 11 during the playoffs, which the Lynx won.

-On 7 February 2018 it was announced that the Lynx would re-sign Zandalasini for the 2018 season.
+On 7 February 2018, it was announced that the Lynx would re-sign Zandalasini for the 2018 season.
 Zandalasini became a breakout player during the season after a buzzer-beating play against the New York Liberty in their 16 June game.
 She has subsequently seen more minutes of play, establishing herself as a fit for the sixth woman role.

 Zandalasini did not play with the Lynx during their 2019 season due to her international team commitments and an ankle injury.

-On 29 February 2020 the Lynx announced they would re-sign Zandalasini for the 2020 season in a non-disclosed deal.
+On 29 February 2020, the Lynx announced they would re-sign Zandalasini for the 2020 season in a non-disclosed deal.
 However she did not play any games for the Lynx during the shortened 2020 season.